Nasdanika/core/exec/doc/group.md

 Supported keys:

-* ``conditions``* - a single value or a list of JavaScript expressions which should all evaluate to true for this property set to be displayed, validated, and injected into the context.
+* ``condition``* - a single value or a list of JavaScript expressions which should all evaluate to true for this property set to be displayed, validated, and injected into the context.
 Script bindings:
     * ``context`` - ${javadoc/org.nasdanika.common.Context} constructed from the group context and user input collected so far.
     * ``properties`` - a ${javadoc/java.util.Map map} of this property set's properties. ``name -> value``.
 * ``description`` - optional property set description.